 Start saving up your extra change!
 You have no idea how much change can add up quickly.
-We once cashed in our travel savings jar and ended up leaving on vacation with an extra $500.
+We once cashed in our travel savings jar and left on vacation with an extra $500.

-Look around you, I bet you’ll find a few things collecting dust that no longer is serving their purpose or you no longer want.
+Look around you.
+One of the creative ways to save money to travel is probably sitting right next you.
+We bet you’ll find a few things collecting dust that no longer serve their purpose or you no longer want.

-At least once a year, hubby and I look around our house, garage, and anywhere we keep things to see what we can get rid of.
+At least once a year, we look around our house, garage, and wherever we keep things to see what we can eliminate.
 There is always the odd piece of furniture.
-The electronic device we bought and stopped using, but still works great.
+The electronic device we bought and stopped using still works great.
 The piece of art we never hung.
-Old books.
-The list goes on.

-Make that extra chedda’!
-And then stock it away as part of your travel funds.
+Earn extra money!
+Then stock it as part of your travel funds.

 Cut Back on Lunches and Dinners Out

 You can save money to travel by eating out less.
 The cost of food has gone up, and it is expensive to eat out all the time.

 Bring lunch to work.
 Prepare more dinners at home.